Finland

 • Deliberate or gross negligence: A maximum penalty of EUR 15,000.

-New DAC7 due diligence and reporting requirements of platform operators as of January 2023
+DAC7 due diligence and reporting requirements of platform operators

 The Council Directive (EU) 2021/514 of 22 March 2021 amending Directive 2011/16/EU on administrative cooperation in the field of taxation, also known as DAC7, entered into force on 1 January 2023.
 Finland has implemented the legislation through the Act on the Reporting Obligation of Digital Platform Economy Operators in the Field of Taxation, in addition to amendments to other acts, such as the Tax Assessment Procedure Act.
-The Finnish Tax Administration is expected to publish detailed guidance on the matter in the first months of 2023.
+The Finnish Tax Administration has published detailed guidance in the application of DAC7 reporting rules as well as a technical guidance for the reporting platform operators.

 DAC7 places due diligence and reporting requirements on platform operators.
 Platform operators must report information about the sellers registered on and activities facilitated through their platform to the competent authority of a member state, and the member state must exchange the information with other member states.
 Operators are also required to carry out due diligence procedures to identify reportable sellers.